 If you're wondering whether an IP has been used maliciously or not, this post should point you in the right direction, toward familiarity with IP intelligence and the path to discovering some of the most useful services and products available for getting all the IP intelligence data you need.

-ASR, our enterprise-grade attack surface reduction tool, was created for that very purpose: to monitor, contain and manage all your assets, letting you know anything and everything about your IP address.
+ASI, our enterprise-grade attack surface intelligence tool, was created for that very purpose: to monitor, contain and manage all your assets, letting you know anything and everything about your IP address.